 - Four Year Olds: 3- and 5-days/week options for children who are toilet trained and four years old by September 30

-Christ Lutheran Preschool classes are in session September through May, and follow the Fairfax County Public Schools calendar and inclement weather delays and closures.
+Christ Lutheran Preschool classes will be in session September 2021 through May 2022, and follow the Fairfax County Public Schools calendar and inclement weather delays and closures.

 Social development is of utmost importance to the Christ Lutheran Preschool staff.
 Consideration of and love for others is at the core of this development; these are habits and dispositions that are highly valued and nurtured in our relaxed and loving atmosphere.
 Our dedicated staff strives to help our preschoolers achieve the following: